AnXi0usCat/data-trading-server/README.md

 ## Technologies used

-* **Aiohttp Web Server**: asynchronous web server written in python which is responsible for maintaining an open TCP socket connection with the exchange and receiving the stream of raw tick data, doing the data quality check, converting it to JSON format and passing it to Kafka producer.
+* **Aiohttp Web Server (producer)**: asynchronous web server written in python which is responsible for maintaining an open TCP socket connection with the exchange and receiving the stream of raw tick data, doing the data quality check, converting it to JSON format and passing it to Kafka producer.
 The server exposes two REST endpoints
 `start` and `stop` which provide a way of controlling the data flow through the entire system.
 * **Apache Kafka**: Distributed, fault tolerant streaming data streaming system which is responsible for storing the JSON converted tick data in their own partitions (queues).
 I decided to store the data in Kafka prior starting the ETL because of the ability to replay any failed offsets from the Kafka partition in case of downstream ETL failure which would have been impossible if we did ETL on the data received directly from TCP sockets.
-* **Apache Spark - Structured Streaming**: Distributed data processing system which I used for the ETL process.
+* **Apache Spark - Structured Streaming (consumer)**: Distributed data processing system which I used for the ETL process.
 In my setup it is split into three parts.
   1) Master Node (1 container): responsible for assigning tasks to the worker nodes.
   2) Worker Node (1 or more containers): Creates Kafka Consumer to read the data from the broker, performs ETL process and writes results to the sink.
   3) Driver Node (localhost): consists of the local `spark-submit` facility and the `candle_stick_data_etl.py` which specifies the configuration and the ETL process itself.